zoe-pith/pith-site/sections/about.md

 ![pith]({{site.baseurl}}/images/pith_pattern_thin.png)

-I live in New York City, where I run the Pith Supper Club out of my apartment.
-I'm also a columnist at Food & Wine Magazine, a voracious traveler, and a culinary entrepreneur.
+I live in New York City, where I run the Pith Supper Club out of my apartment and write a bi-monthly column at Food & Wine Magazine.
+Through my cooking, writing, traveling, and entrepreneurship, I'm constantly excited by the magic of do-it-yourself hospitality.

 ### Subscribe

-Excellent hospitality does not have to be transactional and hierarchical.
 Sign up below to receive sporadic notifications about supper club availability as well as essential tips for cultivating a welcoming home and an improvisational confidence in the kitchen.

 <form accept-charset="UTF-8" action="https://tickets.pith.space/pith/supper-club/interested_users" id="subscribe-form" method="post" target="_blank">
 <input name="utf8" type="hidden" value="✓">